Casum sentit dominus: Common law

-The Anglo-American Common law contains a similar idea, albeit not expressed in this Latin phrase.
+The Anglo-American common law contains a similar idea, albeit not expressed in this Latin phrase.
 Oliver Wendell Holmes Jr. writes in his 1881 The Common Law:

-Mixed legal sytems
+Mixed legal systems

-The principle has also been accepted in mixed legal systems like South Africa, which are based Roman-Dutch law.
+The principle has also been accepted in mixed legal systems like South Africa, which are based on Roman-Dutch law.
 South African Appellate Division judge Toon van den Heever in a 1949 case compared the principle to lightning: